The Coast Guard suspends its search for the crew of a capsized fishing boat in the Gulf of Alaska

 ANCHORAGE, Alaska — (AP) — The search for five people believed to be aboard a fishing vessel that capsized in rough seas in the Gulf of Alaska has been suspended, the Coast Guard said Monday.

-The search lasted nearly a day and covered more than 108 square nautical miles.
+The search lasted nearly a day and covered more than 108 square nautical miles (370 square kilometers).

 “We stand in sorrow and solidarity with the friends and family of the people we were not able to find over the past 24 hours,” Chief Warrant Officer James Koon, a search and rescue mission coordinator at Coast Guard Sector Southeast Alaska, said in a statement.